T2 (novel series): T2: The Future War (2004)

-T2: The Future War shows the destruction Skynet causes around the world and its killing of 3 billion lives.
+T2: The Future War shows the destruction Skynet causes around the world and its killing of three billion people.
 Skynet creates machines to track and kill the remaining humans.
 John has become the leader of the Resistance, with Sarah and Dieter having fallen in love and married.
 The life between the parents of John's eventual father Kyle Reese is explored, with Kyle being born, being captured by a patrol unit as a child and forced to work in a Skynet work camp.
 The work camp is liberated by John and his Tech-Com unit, freeing Kyle and the other prisoners, while Kyle's parents are killed.
 John assigns his friend Jack Brock to protect Kyle, as well as becoming his foster father.
 He grows up fighting alongside John and his Tech-Com unit.
 In 2029, as the Resistance is about to destroy Skynet's defence grid, as a last ditch effort in winning the war it sends back a T-800 to 1984 to kill Sarah Connor, a T-1000 to 1995 to kill a 10-year-old John Connor, and the i-950 unit Serena Burns to 2001 to kill the Connors and ensure Skynet's creation.
 Once John finds out about this, he sends the volunteering Kyle back to protect Sarah from the T-800 and a reprogrammed T-800 to protect his younger self from the T-1000.
-Afterwards, Skynet is effectively destroyed and John is greeted by Sarah, Dieter and the remaining Resistance members as they are relieved that the great ordeal is finally over.
+Afterwards, Skynet is effectively destroyed and John is greeted by Sarah, Dieter, and the remaining Resistance members as they are relieved that the great ordeal is finally over.